The Lemosho route is considered the most scenic trail on Kilimanjaro, granting panoramic vistas on various sides of the mountain.

 How Hard is it to Climb Kilimanjaro on the Lemosho Route?

 The Lemosho route is considered a moderately difficult route due to its distance and elevation gain.
 The up and down nature of the trail is strenuous.
-However, when you factor in the favorable acclimatization schedule, it is actually fairly easy.
+However, when you factor in the favorable acclimatization schedule, it is actually very manageable.

 What is the Success Rate of Climbing Kilimanjaro on the Lemosho Route?